AnggaPradiktas/AnggaPradiktas/README.md

 I am currently working as a data engineer in Pahamify - an educational technology startup, focusing on batch and streaming pipeline on cloud infrastructures.
 I am working closely with tech & business team, simplifying access to data.
 With data warehousing, ETL, maintaining and creating data platform as my forte.
 Skilled in Python, SQL, and has good understanding using Java & Javascript.

-Prior to pahamify, I was working in several startups such as Tunaiku and Halodoc as a data engineer as well.
+Prior to Philip Morris International, I was working in several startups such as Pahamify, Tunaiku and Halodoc as a data engineer as well.

 I am currently exploring and learning about emerging tech stacks in data engineering such as dbt, great expectations, nosql, and trying to getting hands-on with Java, machine learning and its statistical concept.